-However, the key is to encourage this process naturally; otherwise, you risk being penalized by Google.
+However, the key is to encourage this process naturally and organically; otherwise, you risk being penalized by Google.

-However, there are a number of ways to do this, and they all fall within Google’s guidelines:
+However, there are a number of ways to create quality links back to your site, and they all fall within Google’s guidelines:

-When you do outbound links, it helps make your site more relevant, which helps improve your image with other sites and can ultimately increase your traffic.
+When you create outbound links, it helps make your site more relevant within your niche, which helps improve your image & reputation with other sites and can ultimately increase your traffic.

 Pages with outbound links make good resources, which makes reputable websites take note and want to link to your page in their future posts, which helps drive more traffic to your site.